Skip to main content

 • Contact Us

-What To Know About Rear-End Collisions In Texas
+What To Know About Rear-End Collisions in Texas

-Home > What To Know About Rear-End Collisions In Texas
+Home > What To Know About Rear-End Collisions in Texas

 Attorney Portrait

-Jul 12, 2023 | By Alan Kolodny | Read Time: 2 minutes | Car Accidents
+Oct 8, 2024 | By Alan Kolodny | Read Time: 3 minutes | Car Accidents

-Do you know that rear-end collisions are the most common type of multi-vehicle accident in the United States?
-According to the Federal Highway Administration (FHWA), rear-end collisions make up nearly 30% of motor vehicle collisions nationwide.
-You need to know what to do to protect your legal rights and financial interests after a rear-end crash—and this starts with knowing how liable is determined for these types of accidents.
-Our Houston car accident lawyers provide a guide to rear-end collisions in Texas.
+You need to know what to do to protect your legal rights and financial interests after a rear-end crash—and this starts with knowing how liability is determined for these types of accidents.
+Our Houston auto accident lawyers provide a guide to rear-end collisions in Texas.

 Every car crash in Southeast Texas requires a comprehensive investigation to determine exactly how it happened and why it happened.
 This is no different for rear-end accidents.
 It would be a mistake to assume that all rear-end collisions have the same underlying cause.
 Some of the most common reasons why these types of accidents happen include: